 Defining Your Post-MBA Career Goals

 Though essay prompts tend to vary year to year, the two things that nearly every prospective student can count on being asked are “What are your short-term and long-term post-MBA goals?” and “How will Business School X help you achieve these goals?”
-And, even though many schools have now opted to omit this question during the essay portion of their applications, rest assured that you’ll be asked this question in the data form portion or (most likely) during your interview.
+Even if this sort of question doesn’t appear in the essay portion of the application, rest assured that you’ll be asked this question in the data forms and/or during your interview.

-Career goals are fundamental to the entire application process; identifying clear goals will help in everything from creating a list of target schools to communicating effectively with recommenders and interviewers down the line.
-As such, it’s a great idea to begin formulating your Career Goals early in the process!
+Identifying clear post-MBA career goals will help in everything from creating a list of target schools to communicating effectively with recommenders and interviewers down the line.

 To help you get started, here are some general pointers:

-Whether the essay is 1,000 or 500 words long, the adcom is looking for applicants who offer fully defined long- and short-term career goals, sound reasons for pursuing an MBA at this point in their careers, well-informed interest in School X and specific plans to contribute to the campus community should they be admitted.
+Whether the essay is 150 or 500 words long, the adcom is looking for applicants who offer fully defined long- and short-term career goals, sound reasons for pursuing an MBA at this point in their careers, well-informed interest in the school in question, and specific plans to contribute to the campus community should they be admitted.

-Admissions officers understand that successful students are focused in their ambitions, and one of the best measures of this is what they have done so far.
-Not every school asks for this explicitly, but in most situations one’s career goals are more compelling when they include a brief but coherent career history summarizing the applicant’s work history to date.
-This should reveal the continuity between one’s previous professional experiences and goals for the future.
-A great Career Goal formulation manages to thoroughly and efficiently address each of these elements, with a nice balance between the “career progression,” the “career goals/why MBA” and the “why School X” questions.
+Covering your work history is also helpful in highlighting your transferable skills.
+Not every school asks for this explicitly, but in most situations a career goals essay (or interview response) is more compelling when it includes a brief career history summarizing the applicant’s work history to date.
+This should reveal the continuity between one’s previous professional experiences and goals for the future, and touch on the ways that your prior experiences have prepared you to succeed in your post-MBA career goals.
+A great response to this kind of question manages to thoroughly and efficiently address each of these elements, with a nice balance between the “career progression,” the “career goals/why MBA” and the “why School X” questions.

-Another critical part of this aspect of the MBA application is the explanation of one’s interest in a particular program, as the adcom is sensitive to whether or not applicants are serious about attending if admitted.
-Individuals who name specific classes that are relevant to their goals, recount their impressions of the campus culture based on a class visit, or share what they’ve learned from discussions with alumni and students will be in good shape.
-The aim is to convey the fact that the applicant has conducted extensive research and is making an informed decision in applying.
+Speaking of the “why,” it’s also critical to explain why you’re interested in a particular program as part of your career goals narrative.
+One reason for this is that admissions committees are always trying to assess how likely an applicant is to enroll if they are admitted.
+Individuals who name specific classes that are relevant to their goals, identify student clubs that they would join to advance their professional development, or share what they’ve learned from conversations about the career paths of alumni and students will be in good shape.
+The aim is to convey the fact that you’ve conducted extensive research and are making an informed decision in applying.

-Beyond convincing the adcom of their genuine interest in the program, it is also important for applicants to keep the following concept in mind: Any fair trade necessitates mutual benefit.
-In other words, in addition to showing that School X is the best MBA program for one’s needs, the applicant should demonstrate to School X that he or she will enrich its community.
+Beyond convincing the adcom that you are genuinely interest in the program, it is also important to keep the following concept in mind: Any fair trade necessitates mutual benefit.
+In other words, in addition to showing that School X is the best MBA program for your needs, you should also aim to should demonstrate that you will enrich the school community.
 A strong candidate describes insights he or she could contribute in class, and offers detailed intentions for getting involved in campus activities.

-These general pointers should set applicants on the path toward defining effective career goals, the centerpiece of any compelling candidacy.
 For more details on developing your goals, and much more about application strategy, download our admissions book: Becoming a Clear Admit: The Definitive Guide to MBA Admissions.
-For a short time, the admissions book is free, with coupon code: BACLEARADMIT